transmute-industries/draft-ietf-spice-charter/charter.md

     - commenting on JWT/CWT registries
     - commenting on proof type (signatures, detecting duplicity, non equivocation, unlinkability, redactability)
 - Unlinkabilty of SD/VC with CWTs
+- Selective Disclosure with CWTs
     - https://datatracker.ietf.org/doc/draft-prorock-cose-sd-cwt/ may be used as a starting point for aligning selective disclosure with registered claim names between JWT and CWT.
 - Identity Document serializations using JWT/CWT

 ## Inspiring Input Documents